Economy of Coimbatore: Poultry and food products

 Coimbatore has a large number of poultry farms and is one of the major producers of chicken, eggs and processed meat amounting to nearly 95% of the chicken meat exports from the country.
 Major companies include Suguna Foods and Shanthi Feeds.

 Coimbatore has some of the oldest flour mills in India.
 The large-scale flour mills, which cater to all the southern states, have a combined grinding capacity of more than 50,000 MT per month.
 The city houses many famous high-capacity flour mills like India Roller Flour Mills (now closed) and Coimbatore Roller Flour Mills.

 Retail and e-commerce

 There are a number of retail outlets, supermarkets and shopping malls in Coimbatore.

-The city has major shopping malls include Brookefields Mall, Fun Republic Mall and Prozone Mall.
-Popular cinemas include INOX, The Cinema by SPI Cinemas, Cinépolis, Miraj Cinemas, Maharaja Multiplex, SDC Cinemas and KG Cinemas.
+The city has major shopping malls include Brookefields Mall, Fun Republic Mall, Prozone Mall and Broadway Mall.
+Popular cinemas include PVR Cinemas, INOX, Cinépolis, Miraj Cinemas, IMAX, Maharaja Multiplex and KG Cinemas.
 Coimbatore is already the largest non-metro city for e-commerce in South India, due to growing online shopping, e-ticketing and e-billing adaptation in the city.